shoui520/shoui520.github.io/docs/autocards.md

 Autocards was made possible by open source software and the work of its contributors.
 The following software is bundled in the package:

-* Autocards script (made by かにふぁん & Gilfar) -  GPL-3.0
+* Autocards script (made by かにふぁん, Gilfar & manhhao) -  GPL-3.0
 * [mpv](https://github.com/mpv-player/mpv) - GPL-2.0
 * [ffmpeg](https://github.com/FFmpeg/FFmpeg) - LGPL-2.1
 * [thumbfast](https://github.com/po5/thumbfast) - MPL-2.0